TheWilley/TWVOTT/docs/writing_content.md

 Lastly, there are colors.
 You can change the text color with one hashtag followed by a color name, for example: `#green`.
 Two hashtags instead modify the background color, for example: `##green`.

+Please see the [docs](https://github.com/TheWilley/TWVOTT/blob/main/docs/docs.md) file for a complete list of tags.

 ## Pixel Mode

 Lets look at an example: